hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 ### 3.6.16 The stringType Object

-The `stringType` is an optional element within each `parameter` object, and it allows servers to indicate that a string parameter has a special interpretation.
+`stringType` is an optional element within each `parameter` object, and it allows servers to indicate that a string parameter has a special interpretation.

 Currently, the only special `stringType` allowed is a URI, and it can be used to indicate that a string parameter contains a time series of links to resources (pointed to by the URIs).

-The main use of HAPI is serving numeric data, and so the ability to also serve URIs that point to data opens up two significantly different use cases for HAPI Servers.
-One is the serving of image URIs, and in this case the images should be in a widely recognized format that could be easily interpreted by many clients, such as JPG, PNG, etc. A recommended practice in serving images would be to also include other columns the provide values for image metadata keywords.
-(This would allow filtering of images on the client side based on those metadata values.)
-The second use case for serving URIs through HAPI is the listing of files for a dataset.
-A file listing service is useful in many contexts, but should not be considered a replacement for the primary goal of using HAPI for serving numeric content.
+The main use of HAPI is serving numeric data, but the ability to also serve URIs that point to data opens up two use cases for HAPI servers.

+1. Serving of image URIs.
+In this case, the images should be in a widely recognized format that could be easily interpreted by libraries available to many clients, such as JPG, PNG, etc.

+2. Serving of data file URIs to provide a list of files used to construct an HAPI numeric data response.
+For example, if a server has a dataset named `data`, the files used to construct a request for `data` could be provided in a dataset named `datasetFiles`.
+In this case, a user can request `data` over a time range and determine what files `data` came from using a request for `dataFiles` over the same time range.

+   It is emphasized that a HAPI server that provides only datasets with data file URIs that contain time series data that could be served as HAPI numeric data is not recommended.
+HAPI clients should only need to read a HAPI stream and not have to read and parse data in arbitrary file formats.

+A recommended practice in both cases is to also include columns that provide metadata values.

 The `stringType` attribute can either have a simple value that is just the string `uri`, or it can be an object that is a dictionary with `uri` as